LeoDutriaux/My_website/content/authors/admin/_index.md

 - Visitors
 ---

 I am currently a Postdoctoral researcher at the Institute of Neuroscience and Psychology, University of Glasgow, in collaboration with Prof. Lawrence Barsalou.
-My research has focused on memory, language, spatial cognition, and health cognition from a grounded, embodied, and situated perspective.
+My research interests include memory, language, spatial cognition, and health cognition from a grounded, embodied, and situated perspective.

-My PhD project aimed to study the involvement of the sensory-motor systems in memory, language, and spatial cognition using motor interference.
-I am currently studying health cognition and, more specifically, how situated conceptualizations contribute to the desire that can motivate behavior, such as eating.
+My PhD project (supervised by Valérie Gyselinck and Pascale Piolino) aimed to study the involvement of the sensory-motor systems in memory, language, and spatial cognition using motor interference.
+My current research focus is health cognition and, more specifically, how situated conceptualizations contribute to the desire that can motivate behavior, such as eating.

 I have mostly conducted behavioral studies including laboratory experiments and surveys, but I'm also a strong supporter of interdisciplinarity and as such, I'm involved in several TMS and neuroimaging projects.